Raël: Marriages

-Racecar driver
+Racing career

-In 1994, wealthy Japanese Raëlians rented a racecar and showed it to Raël.
+In 1994, wealthy Japanese Raëlians rented a race car and showed it to Raël.
 They believed that if he raced it, it would generate publicity for the movement.
 Raël accepted the offer on the condition that the funding not come from member tithes or embassy funding.
 Funding for Raël's races, which took place in the 1990s and early 2000s, came mostly from well-funded European and Japanese people.
-His best finishes included "a 3rd place finish in GT 1 in Lime Rock with the Mosler Raptor in 1997, and a 7th place finish at Watkins Glen with a Viper GTS R in the FIA GT 1999 race".
+His best finishes included "a 3rd place finish in GT1 in Lime Rock with the Mosler Raptor in 1997, and a 7th place finish at Watkins Glen with a Viper GTS R in a 1999 FIA GT race".
 Raël participated in the 1999 BFGoodrich Tires Trans-Am Series and the 2000 Speedvision GT Championship.
 According to Palmer, Raël announced in November 2001 that he intended to retire from professional auto racing.
-She said that he still enjoyed racing in the form of video games.
+He said that he still enjoyed racing in the form of video games.